-Ecommerce Marketing: 14 Strategies to Get More Traffic & Sales
+Shopify Marketing: 11 Strategies to Get More Traffic & Sales

-The most important element to whether your ecommerce business is going to be successful or not comes down to marketing.
+The most important element to whether your Shopify store is going to be successful or not comes down to marketing.

 That may sound like a bold statement but it is true because if you don’t market your online store properly, no one will know it exists, meaning you get no traffic, which means no sales and you are left with a website that isn’t doing anything!

-This is why you need to have a plan for your marketing and in this post, we are going to list some of the different marketing techniques you could consider using and how to develop a marketing strategy.
+This is why you need to have a plan for your marketing and in this post, we are going to list some of the different marketing techniques you could consider using and how to develop a marketing strategy, with a strong focus on generating traffic.

-But you do need to spend some time learning how to run these ads and be prepared to make some mistakes and have some campaigns fail (marketing is very much trial and error) but doing this like:
+And when this is done right, it is a great way of generating traffic from a targeted audience, which can lead to additional sales but you do need to learn how to run PPC ads effectively and be prepared to make some mistakes and have some campaigns fail (marketing is very much trial and error) but doing this like:

 • Effective keyword research